starknet-io/starknet.js/www/docs/guides/automatic_cairo_ABI_parsing.md

 Starknet.js has integrated [Abi-Wan-Kanabi](https://github.com/keep-starknet-strange/abi-wan-kanabi), the standalone TypeScript parser for Cairo smart contracts.

-It enables on-the-fly typechecking and autocompletion for contracts call directly in typescript.
-Developers can now catch typing mistakes early, prior to executing the call on-chain, and thus enhancing the overall Dapp development experience.
+It enables on-the-fly typechecking and autocompletion for contract calls directly in TypeScript.
+Developers can now catch typing mistakes early, prior to executing a call on-chain, thus enhancing the overall DAPP development experience.

 ## Usage